DanHolme/SP2016-Install/01-SERVER-IMAGE-WS2012R2/00-README.md

 Install any drivers and software that you want to "bake in" to your Windows Server 2012 R2 image.
 For example, I install VMware Tools, which is a collection of drivers and services that enhance the functionality of virtual machines in VMware Workstation.

-## 4. Configure tweaks for the baseline image
+## 4. Configure tweaks to the baseline image

 If there are changes you want to make to the out-of-box configuration of Windows Server 2012 R2 for all machines that will be deployed using your image, now is the time to do so.
 I make the following changes to the baseline image in my demo environments.

+### To run server image scripts

+1. Log on as Administrator to a default, out-of-box installation and configuration of Windows Server 2012 R2.
-Log on as Administrator.
-View, customize, and run the following scripts:
+2. View, customize, and run the following scripts:

-- **Password-Never-Expires.ps1**: Sets the password of the current user (Administrator) to "never expires."
+- **Password-Never-Expires**: Sets the password of the current user (Administrator) to "never expires."
 Useful in demonstration and training environments.
-- **Remote-Desktop-Enable.ps1**: Enables remote desktop (RDP) connections to the server.
+- **Remote-Desktop-Enable**: Enables remote desktop (RDP) connections to the server.
-- **Server-Manager-Startup-Disable.ps1**: Prevents Windows' Server Manager from starting automatically at logon.
+- **Server-Manager-Startup-Disable**: Prevents Windows' Server Manager from starting automatically at logon.
-- **IEESC-Disable.ps1**: Disables Internet Explorer Enhanced Security Configuration (IE ESC) so that it is easier to browse from the server.
+- **IEESC-Disable**: Disables Internet Explorer Enhanced Security Configuration (IE ESC) so that it is easier to browse from the server.
 Useful in demonstration and training environments.

 ## 5. Run SYSPREP to prepare the machine for imaging